jordaneremieff/djantic/README.md

 [Pydantic](https://pydantic-docs.helpmanual.io/) model interface for [Django](https://www.djangoproject.com/) ORM.

 **Important**: this project should be considered an ***experimental*** work-in-progress.
-The current API design and behaviour is not finalised, specific version support is not yet determined, and there is still a lot of things to test yet.
+The current API design and behaviour is not finalised and specific version support is not yet determined.

 ## Installation